 The City's proximity to the Miami International Airport (MIA) provides a great venue for increased activity in the industries dealing in international trade.
-In 2020, MIA served 18.7 million passengers, with 40% of those being international.
-MIA also shipped 2.3 million tons of domestic and international cargo during the year.
-MIA ranks number 1 in domestic airports for international freight and number 2 in international passenger volume among all U.S. airports.
+In 2021 based on U.S airport rankings MIA ranked number one (1) in international passengers and number one (1) in international freight.
+In 2022, MIA served 50.6 million passengers, with 21.3 million being international passengers.
+MIA also shipped 2.7 million tons of international cargo and 500,000 tons of domestic cargo during the year.